zaiisao/Documentation/en/Voice/dashboard_restful_communication.md

 title: Dashboard RESTful API
 description:
 platform: All_Platforms
-updatedAt: Tue Jun 18 2019 10:24:29 GMT+0800 (CST)
+updatedAt: Tue Jun 18 2019 10:24:38 GMT+0800 (CST)
 ---
 # Dashboard RESTful API
-## 1. Authorization
+## 1. Authentication

 > Before using the RESTful APIs, ensure that your account has enabled the relevant privilege of a specified project in Agora Dashboard.
 Agora supports customizing different user roles and privileges.
 For more information, see [Management members](../../en/Voice/dashboard.md).

-The RESTful API only supports HTTPS, and the user must pass the basic HTTP authentication with the following information:
+The RESTful API only supports HTTPS, and the user must pass the `Authorization` parameter in the Basic HTTP request header for authentication.
+You need to pass the Customer ID and Customer Cerficate in the code.

--   **User Name**: Customer ID
--   **Password**: Customer Certificate

-Unlike the App ID and App Certificate used for Agora SDKs, the Customer ID and Customer Certificate are only used for RESTful API access.

-> You can login [https://dashboard.agora.io](https://dashboard.agora.io), click the account name on the top right of the dashboard, and enter the **Restful API** page from the drop-down list to get the **Customer ID** and **Customer Certificate**.
+Login https://dashboard.agora.io, click the account name on the top right of the dashboard, and enter the Restful API page from the drop-down list to get the Customer ID and Customer Certificate.

-> Currently, the Vendor Key and Sign Key are renamed to the App ID and App Certificate respectively on the Dashboard, but *vendor\_key* and *sign\_key* are still used in the code.
+> Unlike the App ID and App Certificate used for Agora SDKs, the Customer ID and Customer Certificate are only used for RESTful API access.

+For how to generate the `Authorization` parameter, see [RESTful API authentication](https://docs.agora.io/en/Agora%20Platform/nativesdk_how_to#restful-api-authentication).

 ## 2. EndPoint